Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 I see his face in every flower;

 The thunder and the singing of the birds

 Are but his voice—and carven by his power

 His crown of thorns is twined with every thorn,

 Rocks Hear and Remember

 These stones remembered and could testify to who He was.
-They remembered the voice of the words of the King of the universe who created them from the beginning and could play back (cry out) what was recorded in their substance from the beginning.
+They recognized the voice of the words of the King of the universe who created them from the beginning and could playback (cry out) what was recorded in their substance from the beginning.

 — John 1:1,14